VictorCambraia/anticipating_many_futures/README.md

 The model training is done in python, using theano.
 The basic code can be found in the python_model_training folder.

 # Data
 The collected data described in the paper can be found in the collected_data zip file.
+See the python code how to read in the data and skeleton_helper.cpp which index matches the corresponding joint positions in the matrices.